tsalgado96/drop-the-puck/README.md

 # drop-the-puck
-A WordPress theme for Drop The Puck podcast
+A Custom WordPress theme for Drop The Puck podcast